rovellipaolo/NinjaSignature/README.md

 $ cd NinjaSignature
 ```

+NinjaSignature has two ways to be executed: natively in your local environment or in [Docker](https://www.docker.com/).

+### Native
 To execute NinjaSignature in your local machine, you need `Perl 5.30` or higher installed.
 Just launch the following commands, which will install all the needed Perl dependencies and add a `ninjasignature` symlink to `/usr/local/bin/`.